 I believe everyone is unique and therefore I utilize a variety of approaches to support each individual, including: psychodynamic and insight oriented therapy as well as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), stress management, and mindfulness.

+I strongly believe in the unity of mind and body.
 When there’s interest, I combine somatic therapy and therapeutic yoga in conjunction with talk therapy to help you bring awareness to the body, connect, tune in and process memories, experiences and emotions that “live” within your body.

 My style is warm, compassionate, non-judgmental, and direct.
 I strive to offer a safe space for you to explore your mind and look at old patterns that might no longer serve you.
 My goal is to help you gain insight and practical tools to live a richer fuller life.